shen-hang/shen-hang.github.io/_pages/research.md

   - Peer-to-Peer Networking and Applications (PPNA)
   - Cluster Computing
   - Knowledge-Based Systems (KBS)
+  - Telecommunication Systems
   - Big Data Mining and Analytics (BDMA)
   - Robotics and Autonomous Systems (RAS)
-  - Measurement
+  - Elsevier Measurement
   - Multimedia Tools and Applications (MTAP)
   - Journal of Communications and Information Networks (JCIN)
   - International Journal of Data Science and Analytics
   - ETRI Journal
   - Applied Computational Intelligence and Soft Computing
-  - 电子学报
-  - 通信学报
-  - 物联网学报
-  - 网络与信息安全学报
-  - 信息网络安全
+  - Acta Electronica Sinica (电子学报)
+  - Journal on Communications (通信学报)
+  - Chinese Journal on Internet of Things (物联网学报)
+  - Chinese Jouurnal of Network and Information Security (网络与信息安全学报)
 - Reviewer for International Conferences
   - IEEE International Conference on Parallel and Distributed Systems (ICPADS)
   - IEEE International Conference on Communications (ICC)